 I served as senior designer and photo art director, collaborating with the team on the product launch campaign for RadKick, Rad Power Bikes’ new, lower-priced, high-value ebike.
-Designed for college students and urban dwellers, this model offers a lighter weight and a more affordable price point — ideal for city living and budget-conscious riders.
+Designed for college students and urban dwellers, this model offers a lighter weight and a more affordable price point, making it ideal for city living and budget-conscious riders.

 The campaign concept, Meet Your New Sidekick, positioned the RadKick as the perfect companion for everyday adventures: running errands, hitting the gym, or meeting friends for brunch.
 We crafted a fun and approachable narrative to make ebikes more accessible to first-time buyers.
 Visually, the campaign drew inspiration from social media trends to create an authentic connection with a younger, digitally savvy audience.